simplemindedbot/simplemindedbot/content/canine-systems-thinking.md

 priority = 0.8
 +++

-*aka: Why Sulley Is a Better Systems Architect Than Half the People in the Meeting*

 I spend most of my day designing, debugging, or defending systems — enterprise-scale software integrations, GenAI pipelines, and multi-team workflows that stretch from here to tomorrow.
 It's rewarding work, but let's be honest: it's a little abstract.
 Systems thinking is about patterns, interdependencies, feedback loops, and emergent behaviors.
 Which is great — until you forget that you're part of a system too, and that system includes a coffee maker that decides to malfunction during sprint planning.

 <!-- more -->